 Am I a candidate?

 Obesity is an epidemic in the United States and sadly obesity is rarely unaccompanied.
 Many people who suffer from obesity also suffer from high blood pressure, high cholesterol, diabetes, heart disease, acid reflux, sleep apnea, and more.
 Weight loss surgery is extremely helpful because not only does it assist the patient in losing weight but it is known to address these health conditions as well.
 In order to be a candidate for weight loss surgery, you must have a body mass index (BMI) of 40 or above or 35 with comorbidity (one of the issues listed above).
-Calculate your BMI at the bottom of the page here!
+Calculate your BMI here!

 What weight loss surgery options are there?